Codecademy Logo

 The error Module

-The asynchronous operations involving the Node.js APIs assume that the provided callback functions should have an error passed as the first parameter.
-If the asynchronous task results in an error, the error will be passed in as the first argument to the callback function.
-If no error was thrown, then the first argument will be undefined.
+Many asynchronous Node.js APIs assume that the provided callback function will have an error passed as the first argument, followed by the resulting data of a (successful) operation.
+If the asynchronous task results in an error, the error will be passed in as the first argument to the callback function, with no second argument.
+If no error was thrown, then the first argument will be undefined, and the resulting data of the operation will be passed as the second argument.

 Input/Output

 Input is data that is given to the computer, while output is any data or feedback that a computer provides.
 In Node, we can get input from a user using the stdin.on() method on the process object.
-We are able to use this because .on() is an instance of EventEmitter.
-To give an output, we can use the .stdout.write() method on the process object as well.
-This is because console.log() is a thin wrapper on .stdout.write().
+We are able to use this because process.stdin is an instance of EventEmitter.
+To give an output, we can use the stdout.write() method on the process object as well.
+This is because console.log() is actually a thin wrapper on stdout.write().

 The fs Module

-The filesystem controls how data on a computer is stored and retrieved.
-Node.js provides the fs core module, which allows interaction with the filesystem.
-Each method provided through the module has a synchronous and asynchronous version to allow for flexibility.
-A method available in the module is the .readFile() method that reads data from the provided file.
+The file system controls how data on a computer is stored and retrieved.
+Node.js provides the fs core module, which allows interaction with the file system.
+Each method provided through the module has synchronous and asynchronous versions to allow for flexibility.
+One method available in the module is .readFile(), which reads data from the provided file.

 // First argument is the file path